TeresaAye/Inferential_Statistics_Final_Project/README.md

 Final Project for Udacity Data Analyst Nanodegree Inferential Statistics Module

 This is a project that I completed for the Udacity Data Analyst Nanodegree Inferential Statistics Module.
-I used excel and Python to do my analysis, which is reported in the attached pdf document.
+I used excel and Python to do my analysis.

-There is also a pdf document with the review by the Udacity team.
+There are 2 pdf documents.
+One with the project results, and one with the review by the Udacity team.